kittykatattack/learningPixi/README.md

 {antialiasing: false, transparent: false, resolution: 1}
 ```
 `antialiasing` smoothes the edges of fonts and graphic primitives.
 (WebGL
-Anti-aliasing isn’t available on all platforms, so you’ll need to test
+anti-aliasing isn’t available on all platforms, so you’ll need to test
 this on your game’s target platform.) `transparent` makes the canvas
 background transparent. `resolution` makes it easier to work with
 displays of varying resolutions and pixel densities.
 Setting